oalmatov/workshop/README.md

 3. VIM - https://www.vim.org/download.php

 #### GitHub
 1. Create a GitHub account.
-Github is a platform that allows you to store, share, an collaborate on code.
+Github is a platform that allows you to store, share, and collaborate on code.
 2. Install brew.
 Brew is a package manager that makes it easy to install and update software on your Mac.
 You can do this by running this command in your terminal:
     ```
     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"